 Association between body mass index and decreased testosterone levels

-Assessment of the relationship between body mass index and serum total testosterone levels.
+Assessment of the association between body mass index and decreased serum total testosterone levels.

 Time frame: At baseline